Kegel Exercises, Pelvic Trainers, and At-Home Devices: What Actually Works for Bladder Leaks in 2026?

 ELITONE is an external Kegel Exerciser to stimulates pelvic floor muscles to reduce urinary leaks

-Elitone is your easy to use at home treatment for incontinence.
+Elitone is your easy to use at home solution for incontinence.

 What Kegel exercise device is best for me?

-We’ve rolled up our sleeves and conducted our own consumer research (yes, we’ve tried the devices).
+We’ve rolled up our sleeves and conducted consumer research (yes, we’ve tried the devices).
 Because there are so many types of Kegel exercisers, it’s sometimes confusing to know which one is best for you.
-We’ve evaluated cost, pros and cons, and how each device works, plus reviews for each type of exerciser.
+We’ve evaluated the cost, pros and cons, and how each device works, plus reviews for each type of exerciser.

 • Kegel Weights